 - Sire-Dam -

-After a taking success in the Cheshire Oaks at Chester, the Prince Khalid Abdullah-owned Enable started 6-1 second favourite for the Investec Oaks at Epsom, with the QIPCO 1000 Guineas runner-up, Rhododendron, all the rage and sent off at odds-on.
+After a taking success in the Cheshire Oaks at Chester, the Prince Khalid Abdullah-owned filly started 6-1 second favourite for the Investec Oaks at Epsom, with the QIPCO 1000 Guineastyubzaartvsydtdfzexrdy runner-up, Rhododendron, all the rage and sent off at odds-on.

 In a dramatic renewal, run in heavy rain with thunder and lightning rumbling around the track, the front two in the betting had the race between them from two out.